Skip to main content

 Regular iterations of work, which include testing and stakeholder reviews (ex. two-week sprints), help keep a project on track.

-Consider two of the meetings that Scrum masters facilitate: the review—in which you review the build at the end of the sprint—and the retrospective, in which you review the work completed in the sprint.
-They are your early warning signs for anything that may not be progressing as desired.
+Consider two of the meetings that Scrum masters facilitate: the review—in which you review the build at the end of the sprint—and the sprint retrospective, in which you review the work completed in the sprint.
+They provide early warning signs for anything that may not be progressing as desired.

 Client Involvement

 In 2013, the Chaos Manifesto reviewed IT and software projects delivered over a five-year period.
-The authors of this publication found that the biggest factor in project success was a committed executive sponsor or product owner.
-When a client is closely involved in a project, including review and prioritization of work, they are less likely to offer last-minute surprises.
+The authors of this publication found that the biggest factors in project success were a committed executive sponsor or product owner.
+When a client is closely involved in a project, including in review and prioritization of work, they are less likely to offer last-minute surprises.

 In one project I worked on, the client wasn’t involved much.
 They preferred to receive a weekly status report in lieu of attending meetings.
 While we tried to get them more involved in defining the user experience, they were too busy on another project to contribute.